Football clubs

 1907 - 1918

-Hastings Wednesday were often referred to as Wednesday Athletic and formed in 1907.
-The team initially played friendlies before entering the Brassey Cup in 1911-12 and 1912-13.
-The clubs used Silverhill and Ore Valley for home games, whilst it was reported in one edition of the Hastings & St Leonards Observer that a match was played at Laton Road.
+Often referred to as Wednesday Athletic, Hastings Wednesday were formed in 1907.
+The team played friendlies before entering the Brassey Cup in the 1911–12 and 1912–13 seasons.
+Home matches were played at Silverhill and Ore Valley, with one report in the Hastings & St Leonards Observer noting a fixture held at Laton Road.

 Hastings YMCA